 During a field trip, students come face-to-face with Space Shuttle Atlantis®, explore the massive 363 foot-long Saturn V moon rocket at the Apollo/Saturn V Center, tour NASA's spaceflight operations, interact with immersive simulators and exhibits, and so much more.
-Additional ways to enhance your field trip include taking a guided bus tour, sitting down for Lunch with An Astronaut, experiencing real NASA missions with Cosmic Quest, downloading the free Space Chase! app, or customizing your visit with the KSC SmartGuide.
+Additional ways to enhance your field trip include taking a guided bus tour, sitting down for Chat with An Astronaut, downloading the free Space Chase! app, or customizing your visit with the KSC SmartGuide.

 - A trip to Kennedy Space Center Visitor Complex is a full-day experience.

 - There is a 15 students minimum to qualify for a group rate.

 - We are unable to accommodate walk-up groups.

 - One-week advance reservation suggested; some programs or add-on enhancements require full payment at the time of booking.